techidaily/site-win11-tips/source/_posts/accelerate-workflow-paste-and-mouse-jump-techniques.md

 ## What Is the "Paste as Plain Text" Feature in PowerToys?

  Whenever you copy text from a site or a document that contains styling, everything gets copied to the clipboard.
-If you paste that directly into a Word document or any[free online text editor](https://www.makeuseof.com/tag/6-more-fresh-free-online-word-processors/) , it retains all the source formatting.
+If you paste that directly into a Word document or any [free online text editor](https://www.makeuseof.com/tag/6-more-fresh-free-online-word-processors/) , it retains all the source formatting.
 Somethings this is great; other times, it messes up your document's formatting.

  You can use**Ctrl + Shift + V** as a workaround to paste as plain text, but that doesn’t work with applications like Microsoft Word.
 So, it is not a permanent solution to remove source formatting from the text.